ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error.md

 c: (contact)
 : The contact details of the IT/InfoSec team to report mis-classified DNS filtering.
 This information is important for transparency and also to ease unblocking a legitimate domain name that got blocked due to wrong classification.
-: This field is structured as an array of contact URIs, using 'tel' {{!RFC3966}} or 'sips' {{!RFC5630}} or mailto {{!RFC3966}} schemes.
+: This field is structured as an array of contact URIs, using 'tel' {{!RFC3966}} or 'sips' {{!RFC5630}} or  'mailto' {{!RFC3966}} schemes.
 At least one contact URI MUST be included.
 New contact URI schemes can be added to the IANA registry introduced in {{IANA-Contact}}.
 : This field is mandatory.

 j: (justification)